NVIDIA/spark-rapids/docs/contact-us.md

 ---
 layout: page
-title: Contact US
+title: Contact Us
 nav_order: 16
 ---
-# Contact US
+# Contact Us

 ## Technical Support
 If you need any help or have questions on this product, please contact us :